folio-org/folio-analytics/CONTRIBUTING.md

 Quoting roughly from the Git Reference Manual, Git commits are documented with a short, one-line title which summarizes the changes, followed by a more thorough, long description.
-The title should be less than 75 characters.
+The title should be no more than 75 characters.
 It is important that at least the title be filled in with a meaningful summary so that the Git history will be readable.
 Hyperlinks or other references such as "Fixes #" may be included in the long description, but not in the title and not as a